cyberixae/learn-typescript/src/chapter1.md

 Above we implemented some core parts of Peano Arithmetics, a mathematical model that explains how to deal with apples.
 The main takeaway from the above exercise is to recognise how we can define our dreams and how we can turn them into reality.
-Our programs consits of two parts, a dream world of types and categories that we use to describe the abstract nature of the software we are writing and the concrete world of functions where those ideas become concrete.
+Our programs consist of two parts, a dream world of types and categories that we use to describe the abstract nature of the software we are writing and the concrete world of functions where those ideas become concrete.
 Developing software is an ongoing conversation between these two Worlds -- the abstract and the concrete.